 This plant may be the most drought tolerant California plant, doing fine all summer long without a drop.
 It’s also not picky about its soil.
 It grows fairly low and spreads well and the hummingbirds love it!

-Come visit the experts in our Half Moon Bay and Redwood City garden centers for help choosing your drought tolerant plants.
+Come visit the experts in our Half Moon Bay and Redwood City garden centers for help choosing your drought tolerant flowers.